flagos-ai/.github/profile/README.md

 ---

+## 🌐 Join the Community

+**Ready to contribute or learn more?** Visit the [FlagOS Community Repository](https://github.com/flagos-ai/community) for:
+- 📖 Comprehensive contribution guidelines
+- 💬 Community discussions and support
+- 🤝 Ways to get involved
+- 📚 Resources and documentation

+---

 ## 💕 Contributing

 We welcome contributions from the community!
 Whether through starring, forking, or submitting pull requests, your involvement helps make FlagOS better.